 Hike the Jungfrau.
 Sketch in Venice.
 Climb a glacier.
 Eat in Rome.
 Explore Nice.
 Go canyoning, whitewater rafting, or kayaking.
 With a location in the heart of Europe, the HSP travel program introduces you to beautiful and exciting destinations—from the Italian lakes to the Swiss Alps to the Mediterranean coast.

 The trips, the people, the languages—it’s all special.
 TASIS is a part of the world where all people can come and learn about themselves.

 Afternoons at HSP are devoted to sports, the arts, travel excursions, outdoor adventures, and other activities.
 Go windsurfing, paddleboarding, sailing, or swimming on the Italian lakes; play tennis, soccer, basketball, or volleyball; or improve your fitness and flexibility with yoga or Pilates.
 Dance, drama, film production, and musical theater options are also available and culminate with performances during the Summer Arts Festival.

 The memories that TASIS leaves in my life keep me coming back year after year.
 It's such an experience to come here every summer.
 Every time I come here I leave with bright emotions in my soul.
 I come back and the memories hit me.
 This is my family now.

-One of the most important aspects of TSP is friendship, and global friendships help us become global citizens.
-Where else can you meet people from more than 60 countries who quickly become a second family?
-TSP challenges you to grow into the best version of yourself.
+One of the most important aspects of HSP is friendship, and global friendships help us become global citizens.
+Where else can students meet peers from more than 60 countries who quickly become a second family?

 Stretch your mind and develop new skills with first-rate teachers and inquisitive students from around the globe.
 Students are challenged each day to practice the skills they have learned in class as they meet new friends, develop their independence, and explore Switzerland.